samupino/bestmessina-website/CONTRIBUTING.md

 5. When you are satisfied, push the commits to GitHub with `Sync Changes`.
 In this way, also the others will be able to see them!

 Be careful, because if other people were working on the same files as you, you may experience conflicts!
 Conflicts need to be resolved manually and it's better to avoid them.

+## Examples

+### How to add a new page to the navbar

+1. Make sure your version of the website is the most recent one (see the paragraph on [how to make changes](#how-to-make-changes)).
+2. Create a new Markdown file inside the folder `src/pages`.
+3. Write the content of the page in English (title, text, images, and so on).
+4. Add the item for the new page in the navbar section inside the file `docusaurus.config.js`.
+5. Admire the new page in the local version of the website (see the paragraph on [running the website locally](#run-the-website-locally)).
+6. Add the Italian translation for the navbar item in `i18n/it/code.json` and the page in `i18n/it/docusaurus-plugin-content-pages/`.
+7. Admire the Italian translation in the local version of the website (you will need to run the specific terminal command for Italian).